achendev/DisableCtrlClick/README.md

     *   `System Settings > Privacy & Security > Accessibility`
     > **Why?** This is required for any application that needs to see and modify your mouse or keyboard events system-wide.
 The app only looks for `Ctrl-Click` and does nothing else.

 5.  **Done!** Relaunch the app one more time.
-It is now running and will launch automatically every time you log in.
-You can enjoy a `Ctrl-Click`-free normal behaviour.
+It is now running and will launch automatically every time you log in by default.
+You can change this behavior from the menubar icon.

 The app will show a small icon in your menubar.
-*   Click the icon to open a menu where you can temporarily disable the functionality or quit the app.
+*   Click the icon to open a menu where you can temporarily disable the functionality, control whether it opens at login, or quit the app.
 *   You can hide the icon by holding `⌘` (Command) and dragging it out of the menubar.
 If you want it back, just launch the app again.

 ## Building from Source